navghosh/cloudfront/README.md

 # cloudfront

+Created an S3 Bucket.
+Granted a public access to bucket policy.
-Using CloudFront to host a content
+Used CloudFront to host the content.